-An easy peach dessert, with stove-top maple glazed peaches, served with easy homemade buttermilk drop biscuits.
+An easy and delicious Summer peach dessert, with maple glazed peaches, served with easy homemade buttermilk drop biscuits.

 When it comes to Summer desserts, it’s always nice when they check all the 3 boxes of simple, pretty and delicious.
 That’s what drew me to this lovely dish!

 These peach dessert features beautiful maple syrup glazed peaches, combined with easy drop buttermilk biscuits and a dollop of crème fraîche (or yogurt) for a simple, delicious, rustic, but elegant dessert.
 This is a great dish for casual entertaining or simply a perfect ending to any Summer meal.